 It looks beautiful, and slices even better.
 Personally, I think it tastes like chocolate cake, but that is probably because I’ve been off of sugar for months and months!

-To be clear, this recipe is not my own, I did not make it up!
-It is slightly altered from recipes I found at two blogs- Free the Animal and Cooking Caveman.
+To be clear, this recipe is not my own, I did not originate it- I just altered it!
+It is slightly different from recipes I found at two blogs- Free the Animal and Cooking Caveman.
 They both did the heavy lifting of finding ingredients that worked.

 Each slice has about 24g of fat, 8 grams of protein, and 8 grams of carbs.
 So although this is part of my series on hitting your daily fertility macronutrient ratio goal of at least 35% protein and less than 40% carbs, you need to make sure you get plenty of other sources of protein throughout your day!

 This recipe is also filled with foods very beneficial for fertility.
 Almonds are packed with protein, healthy fats (including Omega 3s), Vitamin E, and amino acids.
 Coconut butter is packed with medium-chain triglyceride fatty acids that can help balance your blood sugar, manage your thyroid, up your weight loss, and help you get pregnant.